 page for complete details on all program costs.

-Finding its roots in the European tradition of modern dance, German Ausdruckstanz and German dance theatre, the program combines post-modern performance techniques as well as somatic approaches with specific cultural movement traditions such as Butoh or the traditional Italian Tarantismo.
-The faculty at the Accademia aim to create an atmosphere that encourages authentic and individual expression thereby preparing the way for artistic development and personal growth.
-We wish to make your stay interesting, informative, pleasant, exciting and purely unique.
+Our European faculty aims to create an atmosphere that encourages authentic and individual expression thereby cultivating artistic development and personal growth.
+Finding its roots in the European tradition of modern dance, German Ausdruckstanz and German dance theatre, the program combines classical ballet, modern and post-modern performance techniques as well as somatic approaches with specific cultural movement traditions such as Butoh or the traditional Italian Tarantismo.
+As a student in the Accademia’s Dance Program, you will have the chance to enjoy an enriching and challenging encounter with European dance culture in a truly inspiring environment.

 Semester Courses (3 credits each)

 Extended Performance Topics: Dance Performance, Feldenkrais and Contact Improvisation

 Cultural Dance Studies: Tanztheater, Butoh, Tarantismo and Popular Dance of the Mediterranean

 Italian Language I or II

 Extended Performance Topics: Dance

 Dance Performance, Feldenkrais and Contact Improvisation